jbrucker/web-services/syllabus.md

 * RSS and Atom standards

 Lab: Create a REST API that consumes and produces JSON and XML

+### Week 3: RESTful Architecture and Design Principles

+* REST constraints and statelessness
+* HTTP methods and status codes
+* Resource modeling and URI structure

+Lab: Build a simple REST API (e.g. todo list) using Flask/Express/Spring Boot

+Assignment: Create and deploy a service that provides REST access to CRUD operations on a database.
+Write a desktop client to use this service.

 ### Week 4: SOAP Web Services